Jehovah-s-Witnesses/js-basic-zero-transform-user-input-to-boolean/README.md

-# template-vanilla
+# js-basic-zero-transform-user-input-to-boolean

-## Text

-## We have a problem with loading script and access to html element due loading.
-Please, fix the place of script in html file
+## Get input from user and transform it to boolean type.
+Boolean result alert for user

 ## Criteria: